alexispurslane/html-commenter/README.md

     *   Click-to-show tooltips with easy comment deletion.
     *   Fully responsive for both desktop and mobile use.
     *   Click on the management widget to jump to the next comment, to save you scrolling in long documents.
-    *   A comment resolution feature that doesn't delete history, to help you keep track of what you have and haven't done if someone gives you input.

 ## Installation

 Adding this system to any existing HTML page is a simple three-step process: